malincwg/cybersec_resources/README.md

 | [Open Source Security Podcast](http://www.opensourcesecuritypodcast.com/) | "A podcast about security with an open source slant." |

 ## Twitter Accounts:
 As someone who stalks Twitter often one of the ways I have found most effective for staying up to date on whats happening in the world of security is by following as many info-sec accounts on Twitter as possible.
 There is a large community of info-sec enthusiasts and professionals on Twitter, but here are some of my favoites.
 I guess I should note that many of these accounts don't strictly tweet about cyber security, as many of them are personal accounts.
-If you don't like them or the oppinions they have ~you don't have to follow them~.
+If you don't like them or the oppinions they have /~you don't have to follow them/~.

 | Links | Descriptions from Accounts |
 | ----- |:------------:|